You can apply for a GP visit card if you:

 - life assurance for mortgage protection

-No documents to include
+No documents required

 You do not need to provide any documents with your application.
 But we may contact you at a later date and ask you for proof of your income and expenses.